nasa/cumulus/docs/data-cookbooks/browse-generation.md

 All lambdas utilized in this example are provided in a standard deployment of Cumulus and require no additional configuration.

-If you're not ingesting mock data matching the example, or would like to use this entry to ingest your own data please see the [build-lambda](#build-lambda) section below.
-You will need to add a terraform `aws_lambda_function` resource to your deployment.

 #### Redeploy

 Once you've configured your CMR credentials, updated your workflow configuration, and updated your lambda configuration you should be able to redeploy your cumulus instance by running the following commands: